 A common element between the two kinds of models is the HVAC (Heating Ventilation Air Conditioning) system, including hoods and fire safety.
 Basic utensils and equipment apart, cleaning and hygiene is another factor that is equally applicable to both scenarios.
 Most large and mid-size restaurant chains tend to outsource cleaning jobs to other companies, making sure that the food that is prepared in an hygienic environment.

 The average profit margin for any restaurant, taking the basic considerations like rent, payroll, utilities, advertising, equipment repairs, and general maintenance into account, is anywhere between 3-5 percent.
 Profit margin is the profit earned in a year, expressed as a percentage.
 It is needless to say that the higher the profit margin, the better it is for any restaurant.

-Operating a cloud kitchen is much more profitable in comparison.
+In comparison, a cloud kitchen business model is much more profitable in comparison.
 You could earn more than 15% profit margin on the basis of your allocation across the cuisines offered.
 Since you save up a lot on the infrastructure and setting up costs, increased profits can be generated.

 For cloud kitchens, marketing can be a make or break factor as they operate virtually.
 A comprehensive marketing strategy centered around an attractive website and social media promotion, can help you gain visibility.
 Your website can help you highlight your best features, best selling dishes and so on.

 Another important aspect to focus on is to integrate with food aggregators.
 It has been observed that a majority of the initial orders for new restaurants come online food aggregator channels, such as Swiggy and Zomato.
 Sponsored Advertisements in the print media and outdoor channels can help you gain some notice.